adrianclay/spark-learning/README.md

 * Go from zero [Apache Spark][spark] knowledge, to understand what it can do
 * Can write PySpark scripts
 * Understanding of RDD APIs and DataFrame APIs
-* Familiarity with using AWS Glue Studio to run PySpark Notebooks

 [spark]: https://spark.apache.org/